State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

-\textbf{HVAC:} Historical data serves two primary functions within the context of HVAC systems \cite{katipamula2005i}.
-Firstly, in data-driven methodologies, historical data from repositories forms an essential foundation for PMx systems.
-This information allows the systems to uncover interdependencies between components, and develop projections from inputs to outputs based on correlations within the features \cite{kim2018review}.
-This data-driven approach enhances the predictive capabilities of the system by leveraging past patterns and trends.
-Secondly, historical data plays a significant role in forecasting the future context and usage profile of HVAC systems \cite{staino2018monte}.
+\textbf{HVAC:} Historical data serves two primary functions in the context of HVAC systems~\cite{katipamula2005i}.
+First, in data-driven methodologies, historical data from repositories forms the foundation for PMx systems.
+This information allows the systems to uncover interdependencies between components and develop projections from inputs to outputs based on correlations within the features~\cite{kim2018review}.
+By leveraging past patterns and trends, this data-driven approach enhances the predictive capabilities of the system.
+Second, historical data plays a significant role in forecasting the future context and usage profile of HVAC systems~\cite{WU2021110487}.
 By analyzing past usage trends and operational contexts, the system can make informed predictions about future usage patterns.
-This predictive power can enable more efficient maintenance scheduling, optimized energy usage, and improved overall system performance.
-As such, the use of historical data in HVAC systems PMx is integral to both understanding the past performance and informing future operations.
+This predictive power enables more efficient maintenance scheduling, optimized energy usage, and improved overall system performance.
+Thus, the use of historical data in HVAC system PMx is integral to both understanding past performance and informing future operations.